justanotherlad/Wolfram-Research-Diary/README.md

-# Wolfram-Research-Diary and Notes to Self
+# Wolfram-Research-Diary

-> A minimalistic txt blog to keep a record of WSS2020 for myself
+> A minimalistic md blog to keep a record of WSS2020 and write notes for myself

-Format: Day_i.txt (as uploaded above)
+Format: Day_i.md (as uploaded above)

 \
 \